First Impressions Matter

 1. All Panel

-An all panel door is made of rails and stiles that are inserted into a doorframe.
-The type of door offers the most privacy and security, as there are no glass panels.
-However, sidelights or transom windows can be added to create a custom look.
+An all panel door is made of rails and stiles that are inserted into a door frame.
+This type of door offers the most privacy and security, as there are no glass panels.
+Adding sidelights and/or transom windows can achieve the look you want while allowing in natural light and giving you the ability to see who is outside your door.

 2. Glass Panel